wrp/wrp.github.io/_posts/2020-02-20-succinct-err-messages.md

 [^3]: Do not ever do this.
 Git is not a deployment tool, and using
     git from ansible is an absolute travesty.

+## The stdout/stderr contradiction

+A particularly pernicious variant of this problem is the common shell script pattern:

+{% highlight sh %}
+echo "usage: mytool [options]" exit 1
+{% endhighlight %}

+There is an internal contradiction here.
+The exit code says "this is an error", but the message was written to stdout, which says "this is normal output."
+One of those two statements is wrong.

+If the tool considers this an error condition (and `exit 1` says it does), then the usage message is an error message and belongs on stderr.
+If the message is normal output that belongs on stdout, then no error occurred and the exit code should be 0.
+These are the only two internally consistent
+positions:

+{% highlight sh %}
+echo "usage: mytool [options]" >&2; exit 1   # error
+echo "usage: mytool [options]";     exit 0   # not an error
+{% endhighlight %}

+Mixing stdout with a non-zero exit is not just sloppy; it actively corrupts pipelines.
+Consider a script that counts output lines:

+{% highlight sh %}
+count=$(mytool --baf 2>/dev/null | wc -l)
+{% endhighlight %}

+The caller suppressed stderr because errors are handled elsewhere.
+But the usage dump went to stdout, so `count` now contains a wrong value.
+The tool's confusion about its own error semantics has introduced a silent bug in the caller's code.

+## Stack traces are not error messages

 This is similar in spirit to the misuse of stack traces.
 Software should not use a stack trace as a replacement for a well written error message.
 A stack trace is an indication of a programming